Kubernetes

 When to use ReplicaSets in Kubernetes

-The main use case for a ReplicaSet is ensuring that multiple copies of the same Pod run at any given time.
+The main use case for a ReplicaSet is ensuring that multiple copies of the same Pod run at any given time by maintaining replicated pods, so additional pods can be started when needed to preserve availability.
 This helps ensure the availability of applications because if one Pod fails for some reason (such as its host node crashing or being drained), other copies of the Pod remain available (and Kubernetes will automatically work to restart the failed Pod in order to restore the desired number of Pod replicas).

 Of course, if you ran just a single Pod instance, Kubernetes would try to restart the Pod in the event it failed.
 In that sense, ReplicaSets are not the only way to try to achieve application stability.

-However, the major advantage of Kubernetes ReplicaSets is that you always have multiple Pod replicas running, so there is no downtime in Pod availability while you wait for Kubernetes to restart a failed Pod.
+However, the major advantage of Kubernetes ReplicaSets is that you always have multiple Pod replicas running, so there is no downtime in Pod availability while you wait for the ReplicaSet to create new pods after a failure.
 (Well, there would be downtime if all of your replicas were to crash at the same time, but that should almost never happen unless you are exceedingly unlucky or your Kubernetes cluster has serious performance issues.)

 The downside, of course, is that running multiple Pod replicas consumes more resources because you have more Pods running.
 But that's almost always the tradeoff for increased availability and stability.